kevinlin1/kevinlin1.github.io/_posts/2019-03-29-teaching-faculty-job-search.md

   - /2019/03/29/Teaching-Faculty-Job-Search/
 ---

-*For a long-form article on the faculty job search process and what it entails, see the [Microeconomics of the Faculty Job Search][].*
+*For a long-form article on the faculty job search process and what it entails, see the [Microeconomics of the faculty job search]({% link _posts/2019-06-25-microeconomics-of-the-faculty-job-search.md %}).*

-[Microeconomics of the Faculty Job Search]: /2019/06/25/Microeconomics-of-the-Faculty-Job-Search/

 I will be receiving an MS in Computer Science from UC Berkeley in May 2019 and teaching in the Paul G. Allen School of Computer Science & Engineering at the University of Washington in Fall 2019.
 Some of my friends and students were curious as to how I got here, so I wanted to talk a bit about the process and share my application and interview materials.
 These materials are all dated 2018.